Worship & Religious Education

 Discussion surrounding the story or them.

 A prayer.
 This could be a time of quiet reflection, or a prayer to which the children may respond with Amen.
-On occasion, we say together ‘The Lord’s Prayer’.
+On occasion, we say together ‘The Lord’s Prayer’ or our 'School Prayer'.
 No child is ever asked to join in with prayer against their wishes or beliefs.
 Children are always told that they may join in with our prayer if they wish or just sit quietly.

 Each day we sing a hymn or song some of which have religious content such as offering thanks to God, others are more secular in nature.

 Most weeks one of our assemblies takes the format of a ‘Songs of Praise’ which allows us to learn new hymns for worship.

 Our Friday assembly is our Celebration Assembly.
 Each week we read all the ‘I am pleased with …. cards that have been put into the bag by staff during the week.
 Any member of staff can fill in a card for good work, good behaviour, being kind, being helpful or any other positive thing that they wish the child to be mentioned for.
 Alongside this a ‘Star of the Week’ certificate is presented to a child in each class.

 As a church school, we have close links with St. Barnabas Church and have a variety of church services there.
 These are as follows:

 Christmas Tree Service

 Joint Carol Service with Bradwell Junior School (alternates between St. Barnabas Church and Bradwell Methodist Church).